frescobaldi/frescobaldi/frescobaldi_app/userguide/documentfonts_command.md

   various score items) to match the characteristics of the given font.
 By default these are loaded automatically by the font command *\useNotationFont*.
-  However, in some cases it may be necessary to *not* use the default stylesheet (e.g. for better integration with the project's “include” strategy) or to provide a custom stylesheet, which has to be the name of a file that LilyPond can find.
+  However, in some cases it may be necessary to *not* use the default stylesheet (e.g. for better integration with the project's "include" strategy) or to provide a custom stylesheet, which has to be the name of a file that LilyPond can find.